EckisWelt/WhereScape/Template/README.md

 The procedure template type starts with the outline of a stored procedure and recurring elements.
 Actually it is also an utility template but for better organization and because it can only be used for procedure templates it lies here.

+## Notes

+From a default environment I changed some stuff:
+* All date data types are of datetime2(7)
+* I use sysdatetime() to get insert_date or update_date
+* My major system column for load dates is dss_load_datetime

+Modify accordingly to get it working.